June 24th, 2010

 Given our American cultural expectations, I honestly do not believe this book would have been published without the 4,000 member congregation changing their mindset and moving from comfort and luxury for the self to the radical faith in which Platt espouses.
 In other words, because it works there, we ought to take note because this is a “mega-church.”

 The second point feeds into the third point which is the programmatic mindset that Platt rails against is actually a driving force behind the publishing of this book.
-You can go to the book’s website and find out more about “the movement” and purchase resources and materials to help spread the word.
-By the way, you can also purchase mini-booklets to give to your friends.

 Finally, and this is a two-part criticism, the claims in Radical are very paradoxical.
 On one hand, Platt is saying you need to sell everything for Christ while at the same time you can download his podcasts on iTunes.
 Platt is telling you to sell everything for missions but, before you do, be sure to purchase these resources to better equip your congregation to do the same thing.
 (For the record, I have heard him state that all proceeds from the sale of the book will go towards missions.)
 Now, please don’t mistake these examples as being explicit in the book.
 They are not!
 However, they are implicit by the mere fact that all of this is available.
 As I said, it is paradoxical.